Holidays and special occasions

 Here are easy, tasty vegan barbecue recipes (great for any vegetarian, too) for grilling vegetables, tofu, tempeh and seitan.
 Create your own BBQ fireworks with alternative protein foods and vegetables that take on an entirely new taste dimension on the grill.
 Grilling is more art than science.
 It may take a few rounds to get the knack of working with whatever grilling equipment you have, be it a fancy gas-powered unit or a simple outdoor electric grill.
 Remember, though, that expensive equipment is not necessary to create a tasty outdoor meal.

-The holiday season can be stressful for anyone with strict dietary preferences (vegans, vegetarians), food intolerances and allergies (gluten, lactose) and the generally health-conscious.
-No one, in fact, relishes the idea of gaining the fabled seven pounds that the average American puts on between Thanksgiving and New Year’s Day.
-I’m not convinced of this statistic’s accuracy, but it’s become so emblazoned on our consciousness that just the fear of those extra pounds makes it a force to be reckoned with. more→
+The phrase “healthy holidays” might seem like a contradiction in terms for anyone with dietary restrictions (vegans, vegetarians), food intolerances and allergies (gluten, lactose) and the generally health-conscious.
+No one relishes the idea of gaining the fabled seven pounds that the average American puts on between Thanksgiving and New Year’s Day.
+While this statistic might be an urban legend, but it’s become emblazoned on our consciousness.
+So, even the fear of those extra pounds makes it a force to be reckoned with.

 Hanukkah is pure fun and joy.
 There aren’t as many traditional or symbolic food as for other Jewish holidays, but latkes (potato pancakes) are a must among our vegan Hanukkah recipes.
 VegKitchen’s vegan latkes are among the most popular on the web — link through below, and, along with some of our other vegan Hanukkah recipes you’ll see why! more→